 - First, sign up with a credible Smart DNS provider.

 - Follow their setup guides on their website and configure the DNS codes according to the device you’re operating.

 - Smart DNS only works with the channels that the provider supports.
-Channel 9 is not supported by Unlocator, so better settle for ESPN.
+Check if the service has your chosen channel on its supported channels list.

 - Now, launch the channel’s website or app.

-The 2021 Australian Open is a Grand Slam tennis tournament that will take place at Melbourne Park, from February 8th till February 21st, 2021.
-This will be the 109th edition of the Australian Open, the 53rd in the Open Era, and the first Grand Slam of the year.
+The 2023 Australian Open is a Grand Slam tennis tournament that will take place at Melbourne Park, from January 16th to January 29th, 2023.
+This will be the 111th edition of the Australian Open, the 55th in the Open Era, and the first Grand Slam of the year.